zephyrproject-rtos/zephyr/doc/application/application.rst

 being built.
 Using the keyword ``PUBLIC`` would modify how other libraries that link with app are built.
-In this case, using ``PUBLIC`` would cause libraries that link with ``app`` to also include the source file :file:`src/main.c`, behaviour that we surely do not want.
+In this case, using ``PUBLIC`` would cause libraries that link with ``app`` to also include the source file :file:`src/main.c`, behavior that we surely do not want.
 The ``PUBLIC`` keyword could however be useful when modifying the include paths of a target library.